tetris245/ULTRAbc/README.md

 Changes for future version

+* Added the Visual page to the GUI
 * New option in GUI - Cheats to have access to the infolock command (see below)
 * New option in GUI - Moaner to handle whisper moans as an extension of talk moans
 * New commands: